 You might not want to weigh out enough beans for your morning coffee.
 You can do this the evening before.
 Put enough beans in the grinder and close the hopper.
 Most electric grinders have hoppers that are pretty airtight so not much taste is lost there.
 In the morning you just push the button and you know you’ve got enough coffee.

 The only drawback of electric grinders is that some can be quite noisy.
 This can be a bit irritating in the morning.
-In general, higher end grinders are quieter because they use better/stronger motors.
+In general, higher-end grinders are quieter because they use better/stronger motors.
 A stronger motor needs to spin less fast to have the power to grind through the beans and is therefore quieter.
-Higher quality motors will be quieter as well.
+Higher-quality motors will be quieter as well.

 Hand grinders don’t have a motor and you get a higher quality grinder for less money than an electric one but you have to do the work yourself.
 Check out what a hand grinder costs here.

 Another option is to prepare some cold brew the night before.
 Cold brew has a brighter, smoother taste that is great on a hot day.
 Cold brew is brewed by putting coarsely ground coffee in a jug of (cold/room temp) water and letting it hang out for hours.
 You can brew it in the fridge for up to 24 hours but if you want to prepare it the night before, it’s better to leave it outside of the fridge.
-In that case 8-12 hours is enough.
+In that case, 8-12 hours is enough.
 So if you prepare it before you go to bed or after dinner, you’ll have coffee the moment you wake up.

 Most people drink cold brew served over ice so it’ll be cold.
-You can warm up cold brew by adding hot water but in my opinion served over ice is better.
+You can warm up cold brew by adding hot water but in my opinion, served over ice is better.
 As said, cold brew tastes much milder and smoother.
 There is almost no bitterness.

 Don’t be fooled into thinking the light taste means there is not a lot of caffeine in cold brew.
-Cold brew actually has some of the highest amount of caffeine per serving.
+Cold brew actually has some of the highest amounts of caffeine per serving.
 Caffeine dissolves in water quite easily so cold brewing with its long steep time extracts all the caffeine the grounds have to give.
 The really bitter compounds in coffee (the taste most people associate with ‘strong’ coffee) come out last and need hot water to dissolve which is why cold brew is much less bitter than hot brewed coffee.